rabidaudio/rabid.audio/README.md

 - Comments? (probably needs a backend, but might be doable with firebase)
 - pretty backgrounds: Maps, canvas renders, ?
 - All of jekyll build stuff could be replaced with `grunt` or `gulp` which would be much more effective.
-    If I ever continue work on Utterson, might be the way to go
+    - If I ever continue work on Utterson, might be the way to go
+    - A Yeoman generator might be the shiz
 - Re-setup IFTTT autotweeting
 - drop jquery for speed
 - ~~colors for each category~~